KBAK-TV

 KBAK-TV (channel 29) is a television station in Bakersfield, California, United States, affiliated with CBS.
 It is owned by Sinclair Broadcast Group alongside low-power, Class A Fox affiliate KBFX-CD (channel 58).
-Both stations share studios on Westwind Drive west of Downtown Bakersfield, while KBAK-TV's transmitter is located atop Breckenridge Mountain.
+The two stations share studios on Westwind Drive west of Downtown Bakersfield; KBAK-TV's transmitter is located atop Breckenridge Mountain.

 History

-The station signed on the air on August 20, 1953, as KAFY-TV.
-It was originally owned by Sheldon Anderson along with KAFY radio (AM 550, now AM 1100).
+The station signed on the air on August 21, 1953, as KAFY-TV.
+It was originally owned by Sheldon Anderson along with KAFY radio (550 AM, now 1100 AM).
 The station originally operated from studios located on Chester Avenue in Bakersfield.
-It is Bakersfield's oldest television station; KERO-TV (channel 23) followed a month later.
-Four months later, Anderson sold the station to Chronicle Publishing Company of San Francisco.
+It is Bakersfield's oldest television station; KERO-TV (then on channel 10) followed a month later.
+Four months later, Anderson sold the station to the Chronicle Publishing Company of San Francisco.
 KAFY-TV was initially an affiliate of the Dumont television network, later becoming a primary CBS affiliate, sharing ABC programming with KERO-TV until KLYD-TV (channel 17, now KGET-TV) signed on in 1959.

 In February 1954, shortly after becoming a full CBS affiliate, channel 29 changed its calls to the current KBAK-TV.
 The Chronicle sold the station to Reeves Telecom in 1960.
-As a CBS and later ABC affiliate, KBAK had aired all of each network's color programs in color, and went to full color in 1967.
+As a CBS and later ABC affiliate, KBAK aired all of each network's color programs in color, and went to full color in 1967.
 In 1974, KBAK swapped affiliations with channel 17, then known as KJTV, and became an ABC affiliate.

 In 1964, Reeves sold KBAK to Chicago-based Harriscope Broadcasting, which also owned WSNS in Chicago (now a Telemundo O&O) and a partial stake in KRQE in Albuquerque (now owned by Nexstar Media Group).
-In the late 1980s, KBAK started signing off only on Fridays and Saturdays, which as a CBS affiliate it continued to do until May 2008, when the sign-offs on KBAK and KBFX were discontinued and were replaced by a simulcast of the Kern Weather Channel, which is also available on digital cable systems in the Bakersfield area.
+In the late 1980s, KBAK started signing off only on Fridays and Saturdays, which, as a CBS affiliate, it continued to do until May 2008, when the sign-offs on KBAK and KBFX were discontinued and were replaced by a simulcast of the Kern Weather Channel, which is also available on digital cable systems in the Bakersfield area.

-In 1986, Harriscope sold KBAK to Burnham Broadcasting, which also owned KHON-TV in Honolulu and would later acquire WVUE in New Orleans, WALA-TV in Mobile, Alabama and WLUK in Green Bay, Wisconsin.
+In 1986, Harriscope sold KBAK to Burnham Broadcasting, which also owned KHON-TV in Honolulu and would later acquire WVUE in New Orleans, WALA-TV in Mobile, Alabama, and WLUK in Green Bay, Wisconsin.
 In 1995, Burnham sold most of its stations to SF Broadcasting, a joint venture between Fox and Savoy Pictures, but KBAK was not included in the sale to SF Broadcasting, and was instead spun off to Westwind Communications, a locally based company linked to former Burnham executives.